Re-emerging from the silence

 We are deeply grateful to Arts Council England’s Grant for the Arts for their support of this project.

-We also make contact again with old friends, Guildhall School of Music & Drama (online, 4th June) in celebrating Laurence Crane’s 60th birthday alongside music by Guildhall Masters students, and the Wigmore Hall (online, 31st May) in a version of our Chromatic Renaissance programme.
+We also make contact again with old friends, Guildhall School of Music & Drama (online, 4th June) in celebrating Laurence Crane’s 60th birthday alongside music by Guildhall Masters students (supported by the RVW Trust), and the Wigmore Hall (online, 31st May) in a version of our Chromatic Renaissance programme.

 Later in the Summer we hope to be in Cologne (Philharmonie) for more Gesualdo, and to be once again resident at the prestigious Voix Nouvelles summer course at Royaumont Abbey.